 People can come alive in your presence or feel crushed.
 What do you choose?

 Your Presence is attributed to how people experience you.
 How you make other people feel when you are with them, how they experience your energy and how they see themselves while they are in your company.
 It is shaped by your ability to be present with people in every moment while being guided by your sense of purpose and intention.
 It’s formed by how you connect and communicate with people while being aware of their understanding or expectations.
-It is sensed by others when you express yourself completely while feeling secure from inside.
+It is sensed by others when you express yourself completely while feeling secure from the inside.

 Your Presence is,